 If something goes wrong on your network, whether it's a cyber attack or natural disaster, you can your data back up and running quickly.
 Virtualization, a feature of intelligent business continuity, has seen clients get up and running in just minutes, avoiding costly downtime.

-Develop and document a cyber attack recovery plan
+Develop and document a Continuity of Operations plan

 If your organization were hit by a cyber attack today, what is the first thing you would do?
 What would you do after that?
 When the pressure is on in the midst of a crisis, your judgment may be blurred and your decisions could worsen your situation rather than make it better.
 That's why it's important to have a documented recovery plan in place before an attack occurs.
 You can quickly make the right decisions to recover from the incident, because you already have your next steps prepared.